thdiaman/thdiaman.github.io/blog.md

 permalink: /blog/
 ---

-Hello and welcome to the blog section my website!<br/>
+Hello and welcome to the blog section of my website!<br/>
-This is my blog, where I will try to post any interesting stuff that I find or make.<br/>
+This is where I will try to post any interesting stuff that I find or make.<br/>
 You can see my posts below.

 <ul class="listing">